RobertoRoos/sawIntuitiveResearchKitWiki/XMLConfig.md

  * PSM3: slave 3 (for users with full da Vinci)
  * ECM: endoscope arm (for users with full da Vinci)

- **Important note:** the foot pedal can be connected to any controller.
-If you are generating the configuration file for the controller attached to the foot pedal, click the "Default Footpedal" button.
+ **For version 1.4 and lower:** the foot pedal can be connected to any controller.
+If you are generating the configuration file for the controller attached to the foot pedals, click the "Default Footpedal" button.
+ **For version 1.5 and above:** the foot pedals configuration is now in a separate file provided in the `share` folder, there's no need to anything for the foot pedals when generating an arm Robot IO XML configuration file.

 1. Generate: click the generate button to generate XML configuration file.